melindanguyenn/feed-me/README.md

 );
 ```

-You'll also need an API Key from spoonacular [https://spoonacular.com/food-api] to replace the current key in `server/routes/recipe.router.js` to get any recipes to display.
+You'll also need an API Key from spoonacular [https://spoonacular.com/food-api] to insert the key in `feed-me/FeedMeC#/FeedMe.API/appsettings.json` to get any recipes to display.

 ## Technologies Used